Perito Moreno Glacier | Argentina

-“Otherworldly” is how I describe our experience hiking Patagonia’s Perito Moreno Glacier.
+“Otherworldly” is how I describe our experience trekking Patagonia’s Perito Moreno Glacier.
 At 19 miles long and three miles wide, Perito Moreno is the third largest reserve of fresh water in the world…and it is one of only a few glaciers left that is still advancing.
 Upon approaching this colossus of ice, you see arêtes spiking to 20 stories above Lago Argentina—but the ice actually starts at a depth of 50 stories below the water level.
 The glacier is surrounded by verdant peaks covered in rainforests.
 It’s a striking and unexpected dichotomy—the icy blue hues of the glacier and lake juxtaposed with the lush greens of the adjacent mountains.

 Charles and I started our adventure 50 miles east in El Calafate, Argentina’s gateway to Los Glaciares National Park, home of Perito Moreno.
 Located in the expansive Patagonian Steppe, El Calafate is surrounded by an almost lunar landscape, and considering how close it is to the inclement Austral Andes, I was surprised to discover that it rarely rains and never snows there.
 I was even more surprised to find lavender growing all throughout the town, but later learned that El Calafate sits at a latitude in equatorial equidistance to parts of France.
 It was all such an environmental enigma.